poetry

 Rose Cane ~ Maiden Magazine

-Song of the Barren Orange Tree Who Is Nourished by Her Own Fallen Leaves ~ Dewdrop
+Song of the Barren Orange Tree Nourished by Her Own Fallen Leaves ~ Dewdrop

 Bare Branches ~ Big Sky Journal